 - 1. On the HTTPS Filtering tab, select Exclude specified traffic from decryption. - 2.
 Next to the Traffic to/from IP addresses which belong to field, click Edit. - 3.
 In the IP Address Groups dialog box, click Add. - 4.
 In the Add IP Address dialog box, click Select existing. - 5.
 In the Select existing menu, select HTTPS exclusions. - 6.
-In the Type field, select Host. - 7.
-In the Hostname/IP field, type the IP address, host name or domain name of the web application.
+Select Addresses and type the IP address, host name or domain name of the web application.

 If you add a domain name, you must use the Kerio Control DNS server and enable the DNS cache.

 If you use IP address or a host name you can use any DNS server.

-- 8. Click OK. - 9.
+- 7. Save your settings. - 8.
 On the HTTPS Filtering tab, click Apply.

-All web applications in this list are not going through the HTTPS filtering.
+All web applications in this list are excluded from the HTTPS filtering.